GageHoweTamu/Sidebox/README.md

 ## Summary

 ### Sidebox is in alpha!
 Download for free at https://9744033808956.gumroad.com/l/sidebox
-An audio plugin that combines signals in a variety of ways, including ring and phase modulation.
+This is an audio plugin that combines signals in a variety of ways, including ring and phase modulation.
 Available in Windows .vst and .clap formats.

 ## To Do